-This section is designed to protect a child and prevent the child from being transferred to the custody of a person who might not be fit to provide for the health, safety, and wellbeing of the child.
-It is also likewise designed to protect a child from being transferred to the custody of a person who might be a child trafficker or sexual molester.
+This section is designed to protect a child and prevent the child from being transferred into the custody of a person who might not be fit to provide for the health, safety, and well-being of the child.
+It is likewise designed to protect a child from being transferred to the custody of a person who might be a child trafficker or sexual molester.

-23. The intent aspect in subsection (a) is significant.
-If transfer of custody of a child is not made with the intent of relinquishing severing the rights and responsibilities of relationship between the parent, guardian, or individual with whom and the child has been placed for adoption, and abandoning the rights and responsibilities of the parent, the transfer does not violate this subsection.
+3. The intent aspect in subsection (a) is significant.
+If transfer of custody of a child is not made with the intent of severing the relationship between the parent and the child and abandoning the rights and responsibilities of the parent, the transfer does not violate this subsection.

-Furthermore, the intent must be that the transfer and relinquishment of rights and responsibilities are permanent.
-A temporary or short-term transfer does not violate the provisions of this subsection.
-For example, a transfer of custody of a child to a childcare provider or babysitter is not normally with an intent to abdicate the rights and responsibilities of the parent, guardian, or individual and, furthermore, is not intended to be permanent.
-Those custody transfers are not be prohibited by made with an intent to sever the relationship between a parent and child.
+For example, a transfer of custody of a child to a childcare provider or babysitter is not normally made with an intent to sever the relationship between a parent and child.
 Nor is it made with the intent to abandon the parent's rights and responsibilities regarding the child.
 The transfer of custody is temporary, and the parent continues to provide for the child's support.
 At the end of a workday the parent will pick up the child from daycare, or when the parent returns home from an absence the parent will regain custody of the child from the babysitter.
 The parent never intended to sever the parent's relationship with the child.
 Nor did the parent abandon the parent's rights and responsibilities concerning the child.